How Bellevue International School Began

 The first has to do with curriculum articulation, effective instructional methodology, and a mastery learning approach to skill acquisition: The kind of approach that provokes curiosity, that provides daily instances of individual success, and that jump starts the reluctant learners who arrive at school.

 The second has to do with creating a school-wide expectation that coaches--and that requires--students to develop attitudes of attentiveness, participation, responsibility and follow through that lead to breakthroughs in achievement.

-But this expectation alone is not enough: School programs that merely raise performance standards without ensuring that teachers have the instructional expertise to inspire students to reach them will not achieve their goals.
+But merely codifying this expectation alone is not enough.
+School programs that raise performance standards without ensuring that teachers have the instructional expertise to inspire students to reach them will not achieve their goals.

-But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle complete itself.
+But when teachers actually do have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared...then and only then does the circle of accomplishment complete itself.

-But rigor that is augmented by age appropriate and challenging design, by built in skill development epiphanies, by corresponding increases in student awareness of accomplishment and personal achievement--this kind of "rigor" is what is desired.
+But rigor that is augmented by age appropriate, challenging design, by built in skill development epiphanies, by corresponding increases in student awareness of accomplishment and personal achievement--this kind of "rigor" is what is desired.

-Retaining students at grade level, if implemented by a failing school that has not addressed both teacher ineffectiveness and resultant student under-achievement, would be harmful and dishonest.
+Retaining students at grade level, if implemented by a failing school that has not taken steps to ensure teacher effectiveness and timely interventions would be harmful and dishonest.

-In each and every classroom, raised hands will be the protocol for student responses.
+In each and every classroom, raised hands (not blurted answers) will be the protocol for all student responses.
 Raised hands, and the thought provoking silence that accompanies the teacher survey of volunteers--as well as non-volunteers--creates the think-space, wait time and performance pressure necessary for all students to eventually become engaged.
 Anyone who as observed classrooms as I have knows that this is not typically standard practice.